 I’m not going to go into pros and cons or risks of an epidural.
-But I do want to show you what it feels like to get the epidural placed, what you can still feel, and how each one was a little bit different for all 3 births!
+But I do want to show you what it actually feels like to get the epidural placed, what you can and can’t feel, and answer all your epidural fears here!